Nonsmooth Analysis and Optimization: Newton derivatives

 since all $F_i$ are continuously differentiable by assumption. \end{proof}

 A natural application of the above are proximal point reformulations of optimality conditions for convex optimization problems. \begin{example} We consider the minimization of $F+G$ for a twice continuously differentiable functional $F:\R^N\to\R$ and $G = \norm{\cdot}_1$.
-Proceeding as in the derivation of the forward--backward splitting \eqref{eq:splitting:fb}, we write the necessary optimality condition $0\in\partial (F+G)(\bar x)$ equivalently as
+Proceeding as in the derivation of the forward--backward splitting \eqref{eq:splitting:fb}, we can use the regularity of $F$ and $G$ to write the necessary optimality condition $0\in\partial_C (F+G)(\bar x)$ equivalently as

 for any $\gamma >0$.
 By \cref{ex:proximal:rn}\,(ii), the proximal point mapping for $G$ is given componentwise as

 which is clearly piecewise differentiable. \Cref{thm:newton:clarke} thus yields (also componentwise) that